Olisun/Train-Schedules/README.md

 ![](assets/images/screen-shot.png)

 ## About the project:
 We had to build an app that a hypotetical train administrator could use to add train lines to a table.
 The user fills out input fields on a form and submits the data.
 The data is then pushed up to my Firebase database.
-Immediately, the data is then appened down into a table on the DOM.
+Immediately, the data is then appended back down into a table on the DOM.

   * When adding trains, administrators should be able to submit the following:
     * Train Name